Founding President of the Songwriters Hall of Fame

 Mercer's lyrics combine a keen appreciation of American colloquialisms with a profoundly poetic sensibility.
 At their best, they have a richness and emotional complexity that is simply amazing.

 While working on a new musical in London with Andre Previn, Mercer learned that the headaches he had been having were due to a brain tumor.
-Planning ahead, he arranged for his friend Sammy Cahn to take over as president of the National Academy of Popular Music (the parent organization of the Songwriters Hall of Fame).
+Planning ahead, he arranged for his friend Sammy Cahn to take over as president of the Songwriters Hall of Fame.